rat10/nng/introexample.md

 :Y {:Alice :buys :Car}
 :Y :says :Denis .
 ```

-Some proposals have done this to achieve the same goal:
+Some proposals have hacked the Turtle syntax to achieve the same goal:
 ```turtle
 :Alice :buys :Car                   # :Z
 :Z :says :Denis .
 ```
+Others provide statement identifiers additionally to graph identifiers.

 ## A simplistic application of a nested graph